Aniruth1011/MALJ/README.md

 ## Reach out to us

-For more queries , feel free to reach out to us
+For more queries , feel free to reach out to us.

 aniruths10@gmail.com
 mslevin.active@gmail.com